Close Menu

 • A new registered apprenticeship program, certified by the Department of Labor, a certificate recognized as a national health credential.
 Apprenticeship is a paid work and learning experience.

-• Designed to strengthen community connections to health care providers and the healthcare delivery system.
+• Designed to strengthen community connections to healthcare providers and the healthcare delivery system.

 • Improves health outcomes, including connecting at-risk individuals to local resources, social supports, care coordination, and home and community- based services.